-Sir James Tillie, who served as land agent to the nearby estate of Sir John Coryton, built Pentillie in 1698.
-When Sir John died in mysterious circumstances aged only 42, Tillie married his widow, joining the two estates and considerably improving his wealth.
+The Castle was built in 1698 by Sir James Tillie, land agent to the nearby estate of Sir John Coryton.
+When Sir John mysteriously died aged only 42, Tillie married his widow, joining the two estates and considerably improving his wealth.
 He had grandiose ideas of himself and commissioned a statue of his likeness to stand outside the Castle.

-When Tillie himself died he asked to be interred in a purpose-built mausoleum at Pentillie so he would be ready for his resurrection.
-A statue of him still remains in the mausoleum.
-In 1809, William Wilkins remodelled Pentillie into a commanding castle fit for its location over the Tamar Valley.
+Before Sir James Tillie passed away, he asked to be interred in a purpose-built mausoleum at Pentillie, so he would be ready for his resurrection – a statue of him still remains in the mausoleum today.

-Today, the estate is managed by the latest generation of the Coryton family who are keen to preserve the magic of Pentillie for centuries to come.
-During the recent restoration of the mausoleum that took place between Nov 2012-May 2013, the Coryton’s uncovered even more of the fascinating history of Sir James Tillie.
+Today, the estate is managed by the latest generation of the Coryton family, who are keen to preserve the magic of Pentillie for centuries to come, ensuring it remains one of the best Cornish castles to visit.
+Since taking over the Castle, the family have restored the Mausoleum and uncovered even more of the fascinating history of Sir James Tillie.

 For a full history of the estate, please download our potted history or why not purchase Stephen Tyrrell’s fascinating history of Pentillie Castle.
 Only £8 (including postage and packaging) and available from the Pentillie Office on 01579 350044.